Quick Answer

 Instagram is your portfolio made public.
 If your work looks good on camera, Instagram will find you an audience.
 Before-and-after content performs extremely well, especially bathroom and kitchen renovations, garden landscaping, and electrical consumer unit upgrades.
 Reels regularly hit accounts with no following when they land on the right topic.

-The problem is that Instagram increasingly punishes business accounts in the algorithm.
-Personal accounts sharing trade content get significantly more organic reach than official business pages.
+Instagram punishes business accounts in the algorithm.
+I see this every day with my Digital Toolbag clients.
+Personal accounts sharing trade content get far more organic reach than official business pages.
 The workaround is simple: post as a person who does the trade, not as a faceless company account.
 Show your face, your van, your tools, the job in progress.
-That's what gets shared.
+That is what gets shared.
+Your website is a sales platform, not a digital brochure, and your Instagram should work the same way.

 Stories are your direct lead generator.
 Homeowners who watch three or four of your Stories often send a DM asking for a quote.
 The low-pressure format works well for trades, it feels like watching someone work rather than being sold at.